 To be honest, when I sampled the original recipe, I could not tell there was grated yellow squash in there.
 Since it was such a great pie, I tweaked it a bit to lower the carbs so I could enjoy it at home.

-I think you’ll agree that this mock crustless coconut custard pie recipe is a fantastic way to use up summer squash from the garden.
+I think you’ll agree that this mock coconut yellow squash pie recipe is a fantastic way to use up summer squash from the garden.

 The original mock coconut pie recipe used fructose, a whole wheat crust, flour and whole milk.
 It wasn’t that difficult to adapt it into a low carb pie.

-I turned it into a mock crustless coconut custard pie recipe by removing the crust and using low carb substitutes for the high carb ingredients.
+I turned it into a low carb mock coconut yellow squash pie recipe by removing the crust and replacing the other high carb ingredients.
 The result was pretty amazing.

 This is a nice way to turn vegetables into a low carb dessert.
 Top each slice off with some sugar free whipped cream and you are in for a sweet surprise!